-Estimated Net Pension Liabilities and Pension-Related Deferred Outflows and Inflows of Resources: Management's estimate of the net pension liabilities and deferred outflows/inflows of resources are disclosed in Note 4 to the financial statements and are based on actuarial studies determined by a consultant, which are based on the experience of WCCTAC.
+Estimated Net Pension Liability and Pension-Related Deferred Outflows and Inflows of Resources: Management's estimate of the net pension liability and deferred outflows/inflows of resources are disclosed in Note 4 to the financial statements and are based on actuarial studies determined by a consultant, which are based on the experience of WCCTAC.
 We evaluated the key factors and assumptions used to develop the estimate and determined that it is reasonable in relation to the basic financial statements taken as a whole.

-Estimated Net OPEB Liability: Management's estimate of the net OPEB liability is disclosed in Note 5 to the financial statements and is based on actuarial study determined by a consultant, which is based on the experience of WCCTAC.
+Estimated Net OPEB Liability and OPEB-Related Deferred Outflows and Inflows of Resources: Management's estimate of the net OPEB liability and deferred outflows/inflows of resources are disclosed in Note 5 to the financial statements and is based on actuarial study determined by a consultant, which is based on the experience of WCCTAC.
 We evaluated the key factors and assumptions used to develop the estimate and determined that it is reasonable in relation to the basic financial statements taken as a whole.

-Disclosures

-The financial statement disclosures are neutral, consistent, and clear.
+Disclosures - The financial statement disclosures are neutral, consistent, and clear.